aliencaocao/TIL-2024/vlm/multistage/README.md

 3. Manual impl slicing inference (batched) for YOLO to detect small objects, tried yolo-patched-inference and it sucks
 4. Try speed diff of pipeline VS openclip
 5. Eval YOLOv9c with augment=true on inference
+6. Try google/siglip-large-patch16-256 on val
+7. Try google/siglip-large-patch16-384 on val